 - “Excellent” suggests you are in the top 10% of your age group.
 Your extra savings and investment returns can translate into longer vacations, more free time, or early retirement.
 You will have more options in your golden years and financial stress in your life should be at a minimum. 🙂

 - “Rich” is for a minority of the population who either have extremely high incomes or received some kind of gift or inheritance.
-People in this category can reach financial independence relatively early in life.
+This is how many in this category can reach financial independence relatively early in life.
 Achieving high investment returns would not be their primary focus.
-Instead their top priorities should be financial literacy, wealth preservation, and inflation hedging because there is simply more for them to lose if they mismanage their finances. 😐 So their investment strategies, risk tolerance, and goals will typically be very different than people who fit in the other three columns.
+Instead their top priorities should be financial literacy, wealth preservation, and inflation hedging.
+This is because there is simply more for them to lose if they mismanage their finances.
+If they already have $10 million, chasing high investment returns is not as important as preserving the purchasing power they already have.
+So their investment strategies, risk tolerance, and goals will typically be very different than people who fit in the other three columns.

 How to use the tables above:

 Different parts of the world have different costs of living.
-The tables above assume a lifestyle in New York City which uses a Consumer Price Index (including rent) of 100 points.
+The tables above assume a lifestyle in New York City which uses a cost of living index of 100 points.
 Most cities however will have a lower index because they are cheaper to live in.

-Use the cost of living world map to determine your city’s Consumer Price Plus Rent Index which you can use to find out the comparable net worth amount for your own city.
+Use the cost of living world map to determine your city’s Cost of living index which you can use to find out the comparable net worth amount for your own city.

-- Assumes people will spend money responsibly even if they have a high earning potential.
+- People will spend money responsibly even if they have a high earning potential.

 - Assumes people retire at age 65

-- Assumes couples will stay together and have 2 children (the average US birth rate) per household during the couple’s lifetime.
+- Couples will stay together and have 2 children (the average US birth rate) per household during the couple’s lifetime.